MixPerfect Player Documentation

 First, select your music folder at SETTINGS.
 Then start adding audio files to the DATABASE (if desired, you can first import audio files into FILES to listen to them and find out their BPM's).

-If there are enough records in the database, you can create a custom or random PLAYLIST based on adjusted SETTINGS.
-Play the playlist with the PLAYER.
-A playlist can also be saved and exported to audio files.
+If there are enough records in the database, you can create and play a custom or random playlist in the PLAYER, based on adjusted SETTINGS.
+Playlists can also be saved and exported to audio files.

 Type what you looking for in this field, and the list will be filtered on your search term.
 Remove your text with backspace to see the full list again.